TiddoLangerak/ts-compose/README.md

 So just to recap how this works:
 - If our arguments form a valid function chain, then `ValidateFunctionChain2` returns the type of the passed in function chain.
 - If our arguments do NOT form a valid function chain, then `ValidateFunctionChain2` returns the _intended_ signature of the function chain.
 This won't match the actual signature, and thus we'll get a meaningful error.

-TODO: do some better explanation of why I'm naming it intentions

 ## Recursion